cac-t-u-s/cac-t-u-s.github.io/om-sharp/pages/index.md

 OM# does not require setting up and maintaining a **workspace**.
 All documents can be just be opened, copied and shared independently.

-The state and settings of the working environment are controlled from the "Session window" and the "Preference" window.
+The state and settings of the working environment are controlled from the "Session" and "Preferences" windows.

 - [Session window](session)
 - [Preferences](preferences)